pmer/tla-bin/README.md

 $ sudo ./install.sh
 ```

+The `download_or_update_tla.sh` script takes an optional `--nightly` argument.
+If passed, it will download the nightly CI build of TLA+ rather than the latest
+release.

-The `install.sh` scripts takes an optional location argument.
+The `install.sh` script takes an optional location argument.
 By default,
 binaries and the tla jar file are installed below `/usr/local`.

 ## Usage